Fall 2013 Valley of the Sun Culture Calendar

 Speaking of film, join the ASU Film Association/AFA.
 You can advertise your cast, crew, tech, artistic needs, and also put yourself out there as an actor, director, designer, etc.

-The Live Art Platform provides a venue for artists of all disciplines to present their work in front of an informal audience of mostly students, faculty, and adventurous members of the Arizona State University community.
+ASU School of Art's Live Art Platform, overseen by the incredible Angela Ellsworth, provides a venue for artists of all disciplines to present their work in front of an informal audience of mostly students, faculty, and adventurous members of the Arizona State University community.
 We are an experimental laboratory providing artists with a friendly environment in which to try out works-in-progress, completed pieces, or performance experiments.
 LAP is hosted by the Intermedia program in the School of Art at the Herberger Institute for Design and the Arts at Arizona State University.
-We encourage everyone to participate: ASU students, faculty, staff, as well as members of the broader Tempe, Phoenix, Scottsdale community.
+We encourage everyone to participate: ASU students, faculty, staff, as well as members of the broader community.
 There are no audition requirements, no curators, or professors screening the works.
-If you wish to participate all you have to do is send an email to the following address:firstname.lastname@example.org (will be on hiatus for Fall 2012)
+If you wish to participate all you have to do is send an email to the following address:firstname.lastname@example.org

 Arizona Humanities Council many lectures and presentations too numerous to list.
 The Ellis-Shackelford House 1242 N. Central Avenue Phoenix 85004-1887 Phone:602/257-0335